SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ![ProtocolMethodListPresenter with nicer layout.](figures/ProtocolList2.png width=50&label=figprotocollist2)

-Our protocol method list needs to be configured when it is used, for example, to fill the list of methods and to specify what the name of the protocol is.
+Our protocol method list needs to be configured when it is used, by filling the list of methods and specifying what the name of the protocol is.
 To allow this, we add some configuration methods:

 ```
 ProtocolMethodListPresenter >> items: aCollection